aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         return random.choice(self.lbl2files[cls]), same
 ```

-Note that the raw image transformation pipeline defined above is applied together with an extra data augmentation during training.
+Apply the raw image transformation pipeline defined above together with extra data augmentation during training.
 This randomly swaps the two images from the pair without changing the label.

 ### Split and Dataloader

-Here we randomly split the dataset into train/validation partitions, and construct `dataloaders` for each of them with specified batch size.
+Randomly split the dataset into train/validation partitions, and construct `dataloaders` for each of them with the specified batch size.

 ```python
 splits = RandomSplitter()(files)